 Memphis police said the boy succumbed to critical injuries at a local hospital the day after the accident.

 Community members believe speed bumps should be installed on this road in order to prevent accidents like this from happening.
 This street is a popular place for teenagers to ride their scooters.

 An attorney is claiming that automaker General Motors Co. gained outside advice from a law firm regarding the cover-up of the defective ignition switches in the company’s vehicles, with the legal firm allegedly advising GM to settle wrongful death cases that a jury would clearly find them responsible for, the Wall Street Journal reported on June 11.

 Citing previous court cases, the attorney said that secrecy between lawyers and clients should not go as far as providing for or asking advice regarding the commission of a crime or fraud.

 Around 2.6 million Chevrolet Cobalt vehicles, along with other small cars, were recalled in early 2014 due to these vehicles’ defective ignition switches.

 The John Michael Bailey Injury Lawyers represent those who have been injured due to the negligence of someone else – including a defective vehicle that should never have been released to the public.
-Call our offices in Memphis at today to learn more about taking legal action against those responsible.
+Call our offices in Memphis at 888-WE-FIGHT today to learn more about taking legal action against those responsible.